lkfink/lkfink.github.io/pages/projects.md

 <br><br>

 ### <a name="GEM"></a>Groove Enhancement Machine (GEM)
-The code for this project is currently being developed and will eventually be publicly available.
+This project involves a real-time adaptive music making device to enhance synchrony between groups of people tapping together.
+Lauren is in the process of writing up the results of this project.
+All code and hardware specifications will eventually be publicly available.
 Check back in a few months for more details.

 ![groove enhancement machine collage]({{ BASE_PATH }}/assets/publpics/gem_example.png)